ZcashFoundation/frost/README.md

 - frost-ristretto255

 This includes key generation (both trusted dealer and DKG) and FROST signing.
-This does not include rerandomized FROST.
+This does not include frost-secp256k1-tr and rerandomized FROST.

 The parts of the [`Ed448-Goldilocks`](https://github.com/crate-crypto/Ed448-Goldilocks)